 - Lasers (using laser beams)

 Consult your dentist to know more about the treatment options for black gums from smoking.
+Learn more about the consequences of smoking after oral surgery.

 Treatment of Black Gums from Smoking – Conclusion